Beef, Main

 Soy sauce, oyster sauce, oil, ground black pepper: These will be the major components of our steak marinade.
 It’s rich in savory and umami flavors that will permeate the meat and make it taste incredible throughout.

 Palm sugar: Palm sugar is a common sugar variant utilized in many parts of Southeast Asia.
 Originating from the sap/nectar of palm trees, this sugar provides a mellow sweetness.
-I find it similar in taste to light brown sugar, with hints of maple and/or butterscotch.

 Thai chili flakes: You can purchase Thai chili flakes in most Asian groceries.
 Add as much or as little as you like to your sauce according to preference.